Over the past several years, Small Business Saturday evolved from a well-executed PR event to an officially recognized day by the U.S. Senate.

 Some quick facts

-- In 2018, U.S. consumers reportedly spent a record high of an estimated $17.8 billion at restaurants and independent retailers on Small Business Saturday.
+- In 2019, U.S. consumers reportedly spent a record high of an estimated $19.6 billion at restaurants and independent retailers on Small Business Saturday).
+According to the Small Business Administration, there was a 3-million person increase in number of consumers participating in Small Business Saturday last year with roughly 110 million estimated in 2019 vs. 104 million in 2018.

 - 96% of consumers who reported shopping on Small Business Saturday said the day makes them want to shop local all year.